lwgover/Teaching/1/README.md

 7. What is the difference between a static and non-static variable?
 8. What is the difference between a static and non-static function?
 9. What is a constructor?
+10. Explain Inheritance
+11. What does `Super` mean?

 ## 📖 Intro to Objects?